CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 ## Additional Features

-Expand your Capacitor setup with tools that improve update delivery, streamline automation, and allow for tailored configurations.
+Expand your React Native setup with tools that improve update delivery, streamline automation, and allow for tailored configurations.

 ### [CodePushGo](https://capgo.app/) Setup